capytaine/capytaine/docs/user_manual/post_pro.rst

-Note that we assigned the inertia and stiffness to attributes of :code:`body` called :code:`mass` and :code:`hydrostatic_stiffness`.
+Note that we assigned the inertia and stiffness to attributes of :code:`body` called :code:`inertia_matrix` and :code:`hydrostatic_stiffness`.
 These are the names expected by the :code:`fill_dataset` and :code:`impedance` functions to compute the impedance matrix.

 By simple extension of incorporating the excitation transfer function response